VASP¶

 Note

-If your VASP license was purchased from VASP Software GmbH, the license owner (usually your PI) should have registered you under his/her license at the VASP Portal before you fill out the form.
+If your VASP license was purchased from VASP Software GmbH, the license owner (usually your PI) must register you under his/her license at the VASP Portal before you fill out the form.

 It may take several business days from when the form is submitted to when access to NERSC-provided VASP binaries is granted.